manuelmhtr/software-development/development/git-flow-v2.md

 ## Deploying to production

-We know `dev` contains no bugs and it's ready to be deployed to production.
+We know `staging` contains no bugs and it's ready to be deployed to production.

-Then, we only need to checkout `main` and make a simple `merge` to `dev`:
+Then, we only need to checkout `main` and make a simple `merge` to `staging`:

 ```sh
 # Checkout main